Francesco Barberini (1597–1679): Career

 On his return to Rome, Francesco resumed his role as a patron of arts although on a reduced scale.
-The cardinal refused to meet with Bargrave (despite a number of requests over some 11 months) on the basis that he held letters of introduction addressed to cardinals Capponi and Panciroli but not to him, suggesting Bargrave had met with others first.
+The cardinal refused to meet with John Bargrave (despite a number of requests over some 11 months) on the basis that he held letters of introduction addressed to cardinals Capponi and Panciroli but not to him, suggesting Bargrave had met with others first.

-In 1666 he became Dean of the College of Cardinals, taking part in the conclaves of 1667, 1669–1670 and 1676.
+In 1666, he became Dean of the College of Cardinals, taking part in the conclaves of 1667, 1669–1670 and 1676.
 At the 1669 conclave, Barberini opposed the nomination of Cardinal Pietro Vidoni because his opinion about Vidoni's candidacy had not been solicited.

 He died in Rome in 10 December 1679.

 Patronage

 "Barberini's vast income from his many benefices was estimated at 100,000 scudi, allowing him to fully indulge in his collecting passions."
 He was active as a patron of the arts both as a private patron and within broader spheres.
 He was a member of several learned and literary associations, including the Accademia dei Lincei.
-In 1623 he became a member of the Conregazione della Reverenda Fabbrica di San Pietro and was able to secure altarpiece commissions for St Peter’s by artists such as Giovanni Lanfranco, Andrea Sacchi, Pietro da Cortona, Nicolas Poussin, Simon Vouet and Valentin.
+In 1623, he became a member of the Conregazione della Reverenda Fabbrica di San Pietro and was able to secure altarpiece commissions for St Peter’s by artists such as Giovanni Lanfranco, Andrea Sacchi, Pietro da Cortona, Nicolas Poussin, Simon Vouet and Valentin.
 Privately, he bought several paintings by Poussin during the artist's early years in Rome.